According to a Government of Ontario report, there are approximately 100,000 PSWs in Ontario.

 - Computer or paper documentation of Activities of Daily Living (ADL’s) and other findings.

-Additionally, PSWs are required to possess a skill set of abilities that will enable them to perform their job effectively as well.
+Additionally, PSWs are required to possess a skill set of abilities that will enable them to perform their job effectively.

 These abilities include: